Skip to main content

 To stay safe:

-• Never share credit card, banking, or Social Security information with unverified platforms.
+• Never share credit card, banking, or Social Security information with unverified platforms; and

 • Check the website address carefully—many scam sites use slight misspellings or fake domains (e.g., .net instead of .com).